 SW: I was surprised when they said they wanted to put a few extensions in.
 I was a bit hesitant because I thought you’d be able to tell but—and if I’m wrong someone tells me—I feel like they look pretty good.
 They’re just a bit of fun really.
-I’m not going around pretending they’re my own hair, I’m actually kind of pointing it out to people.
-My hair is dry anyway so I use the Olaplex home treatment which is amazing.
+I’m not going around pretending they’re my own hair, I’m kind of pointing it out to people.
+My hair is dry anyway so I use the Olaplex home treatment, which is amazing.
 I put it in once I’ve finished washing my hair, comb it through and leave it in.
-It really helps keep everything soft.
+It helps keep everything soft.

 B: Are you a fan of DIY beauty?

 SW: After a day of work where I’ve had a few different hair looks or there have been certain effects done to my hair and it’s been through a lot, I’ll do a homemade treatment.
 It’s just coconut oil and avocado and a bunch of other natural things—basically whatever’s in the garden.
 I put it on and watch TV and hope no one walks in on me while I’ve got weird goo in my hair.

 This is how cool girls do glitter—it’s unexpected but understated.
 Hull began by perfecting the skin with moisturizer and a circulation-boosting facial massage.
 A satin-finish foundation was applied along the T-zone with a buffing brush and blended out, and concealer was added where needed.
 Transparent loose powder was loosely dusted over the top to set everything in place.
 Shimmery blue gel liner was applied along the top lashline with an angled brush hugging the lashline and ending in a teensy flick.
 Brows were filled in, brushed up, and set in place with brow gel.